-All things related to hosting come with additional costs to be able to maintain the optimal functioning of the app.
+All things related to hosting come with additional costs to maintain the optimal functioning of the app.
 With an increased number of users, the space needed also expands.
-You also need to take into account the type of data used by your app, which impacts the hosting costs.
+You also need to consider the type of data your app uses, which impacts the hosting costs.

-You know very well that when developing an app the focus is not on perfecting it, but on releasing it, so it can start to gather users and generate income as soon as possible.
+You know very well that when developing an app, the focus is not on perfecting it but on releasing it, so it can gather users and generate income as soon as possible.
 This means that, inevitably, bugs do occur.
-They exist even for the most sophisticated software, so there is no trouble about it.
-But you will have to constantly identify and fix them, so your users will keep using the app.
+They exist even for the most sophisticated software, so there is no doubt about it.
+But you must constantly identify and fix them, so your users will keep using the app.

 None of the above can be done properly without real-time data to rely upon.
-This means paying for analytics services that will give you valuable information on user behaviour, traffic, usage time, and many more.
-This data is important to keep your consumers happy, but also to learn where your application has growth potential.
+This means paying for analytics services that will give you valuable information on user behavior, traffic, usage time, etc. This data is important to keep your consumers happy but also to learn where your application has growth potential.

 Now we’ve arrived at the main point: how much does it cost to maintain an app?
 The truth is, there isn’t one answer to fit them all, but there are some relevant approximations made by industry professionals that can give a rather good idea of what to expect.

-Industry players estimate that an app should be updated every month approximately: from 20 to 40 days.
-This doesn’t mean big, costly updates run so often, but rather minor bug fixes or „behind the scenes” tweaks that will help the app run smoothly and not allow technical problems to accumulate.
+Industry players estimate that an app should be updated every month for approximately: 20 to 40 days.
+This doesn’t mean big, costly updates run so often, but minor bug fixes or “behind the scenes” tweaks will help the app run smoothly and not allow technical problems to accumulate.

-In very short, a value upon which to base your estimate is the software maintenance cost which is estimated to be 15 - 20 % of the costs for the development process.
+In short, a value upon which to base your estimate is the software maintenance cost which is estimated to be 15 – 20 % of the costs for the development process.
 But how much does it cost to build an app?
-We have dedicated an entire article to this subject and you can ask us more questions at any time.
+We have dedicated an entire article to this subject, and you can ask us more questions anytime.

-Let’s have a look more in detail at what these app maintenance costs mean.
+Let’s look more in detail at what these app maintenance costs mean.